opencontainers/image-spec/HACKING.md

 Prerequisites:

-- Go - current release only, earlier releases are not supported
+- Go - latest version is recommended, see the [go.mod](go.mod) file for the minimum requirement
 - make

 The following make targets are relevant for any work involving the Go packages.